usememos/dotcom/content/blog/best-practices-to-write-tag.md

 published_at: 2022/8/4 11:23:00
 ---

-In memos, the tag is written in the content and displayed by a regex parser.
+In Memos, the tag is written in the content and displayed by a regex parser.
 If you have some misrecognized tags, you need a good way to manage your tags accurately, especially where they are written.

 ## Best practices